openconfig/featureprofiles/feature/acl/Flow_matching_using_ACL_and_Portmirror/README.md

  - As DUT-Port3 and DUT-Port4 are physically looped , DUT-Port4 should do the native IPV4 & IPV6 lookup and forward the packet towards ATE-Port1

-### DP-1.18 : Flow matching using ACL and portmirror/redirect
+### Procedure for DP-1.18 : Flow matching using ACL and portmirror/redirect

 DUT should receive IPV4 & IPV6 packets wit hMPLSoverGUE header , where the GUE decap is done and mpls label pop is done on the DUT , the native IPV4 and IPV6 packets are sent to the egress port which matches a ACL , this ACL performs port mirroring or redirect to an interface which is physically looped, as the destination IPV4 and IPV6 addresses belong to the sender ATE , the packets are routed towards the sender ATE.
 Need to send line rate packets from IXIA.